TITLE: Facilities Operations Manager

-Under the direction of the Department Director manages the day-to-day operations of grounds and building maintenance activities.
+Under the direction of the Department Director manages the day-to-day operations of custodial, grounds and building maintenance activities.
 Participates in the development, recommendation, and administration of policies, procedures and processes in support of departmental operations.
 Responds to inquiries and requests for service from internal College departments and supervises administrative services paraprofessionals and technical/support staff.
+The Facilities Operations (Fac.
+Ops) Manager also schedules, assigns, reviews, and supervises the work of all employees in Facilities Operations representing a variety of work skills necessary for the maintenance and repair of the PCC’s facilities, buildings, grounds, custodial and equipment; participates in the design, review, and planning of new construction and remodeling projects; and does related work as required.
+May serve as alternate to the Department Director in his/her absence.

 TYPICAL DUTIES AND RESPONSIBILITIES

 - Plans, organizes, maintains, and manages the operations and reliability of College facilities and general infrastructure systems.
-Establishes and monitors preventative maintenance processes and programs and facility inspection processes for on-going review of maintenance work by external code enforcement agencies.
+Establishes and monitors preventative maintenance processes and programs and facility inspection processes for on-going review of maintenance work by agencies having jurisdiction.

 - Supervises administrative services skilled and technical/support staff.
 Hires, evaluates, trains, disciplines and recommends dismissal of staff as necessary.